 Snow, ice and the arctic-chilled air that engulfs Midwesterners from November to March adds an unwanted layer of difficulty to life.
 But the problems winter poses don’t stop at inconvenience — there are major health concerns to be aware of and attempt to prevent as well.

-With last year’s outbreak ranking as one of the worst in a recent history, it’s no wonder the flu is a hot topic of conversation, especially as the weather cools and flu season approaches.
-But it’s not just the virus that causes issues; common myths often keep people from taking necessary steps to prevent it.
-Jennifer White, M.D., Mayo Clinic Health System in Springfield family medicine physician, dispels some common myths about influenza.
+With last year’s outbreak ranking as one of the worst in a recent history, it’s no wonder the flu is a hot topic of conversation.
+Common myths often keep people from taking necessary steps to prevent it.
+Let's uncover the truth behind some common influenza myths.

 August is National Immunization Awareness Month.
 Now is the perfect time to learn more about recommended vaccines, the diseases they prevent, and the risks and benefits involved with these shots.